 Dr. Brenner is the Higgins Professor of Radiation Biophysics, Director of the Columbia University Center for Radiological Research, Director of the Radiological Research Accelerator Facility at Nevis Laboratories and Professor of Environmental Health Sciences in the Mailman School of Public Health.
 He is a recipient of the prestigious Failla Award from the Radiation Research Society.
 He received his BA and MA in Physics from Oxford University, a MSc in Radiation Physics from St. Bartholomew's Hospital, University of London, and his PhD in Physics from the University of Surrey, Guildford, UK.
 Dr. Brenner’s research focuses on developing mechanistic models of the effects of ionizing radiation on living systems and devotes his research efforts to both the effects of high doses of ionizing radiation (radiotherapy) and low doses of radiation (relating to medical, environmental and occupational exposures).
 He is noted, among many other scientific contributions, for his work in the field of medical imaging, where his research has focused on the risk/benefit balance of higher-dose imaging techniques, particularly computed tomography (CT) and for patient friendly" approaches for prostate cancer radiation therapy that are now in common use worldwide.
 Dr. Brenner is the Director of the Center for high-Throughput Minimally-Invasive Radiation Biodosimetry, a multi-institute consortium developing technologies to develop rapid testing platforms for individual radiation exposures in the case of large-scale radiological events.
 Dr. Brenner has published more than 270 peer-reviewed papers and is the author of two books.
 He serves on the National Academies Nuclear and Radiation Studies Board.

-Lauren Kelly is the Radioactive Material and Waste Specialist for Columbia University Medical Center, New York Presbyterian Hospital, Allen Hospital and the New York State Psychiatric Institute.
-She has over 18 years of hands-on experience in managing chemical and radioactive wastes in industrial, pharmaceutical, hospital and university settings and is trained as an Incident Commander and Hazardous Materials Specialist.
-Her specialties include environmental regulatory compliance, emergency spill response and remediation, hazardous materials transport and radioactive waste management.
+Lauren Kelly serves as a Project Manager for Safety and Regulatory Affairs in the Columbia University Department of Environmental Health and Safety.
+She has over 19 years of hands-on experience in managing chemical and radioactive wastes in industrial, pharmaceutical, hospital and university settings and is trained as an Incident Commander and Hazardous Materials Specialist.
+Her expertise include environmental regulatory compliance, emergency spill response and remediation, hazardous materials transport and radioactive waste management.
 Lauren received her BS, magna cum laude, in Environmental Studies from East Stroudsburg University.

 Norman Kleiman, PhD